davewr/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-2-1.png)

-The five minute interval that typpically has the greatest step activity is at 835.
+The five minute interval that typically has the greatest step activity is at 835.

 ## Imputing missing values